hashicorp/terraform-provider-awscc/contributing/docs/resource-behavior.md

 When the resource is being created, these values are the resource's _desired state_.
 When the resource is being updated, the values are a [list of patches](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-update.html#resource-operations-update-patch) between the resource's current state and its desired state.

 Reading a resource returns a JSON document representing its _current state_.

 The Terraform AWS Cloud Control Provider maps Terraform data to and from these JSON documents and call Cloud Control API methods.

 ### Create

-The provider's [`Create`](https://developer.hashicorp.com/terraform/plugin/framework/resources/create) method is called during [`terraform apply`](https://developer.hashicorp.com/terraform/cli/commands/apply) when Terraform determines during planning that no resource with the configured module-local name exists or that an existing resource must be recreated.
-The provider converts a Terraform plan, which describes the expected values of the resource's attributes, into the Cloud Control desired state JSON document, in the process reversing the snake casing [described above](#attribute-naming).
+The provider's [`Create`](https://developer.hashicorp.com/terraform/plugin/framework/resources/create) method is called from [`terraform apply`](https://developer.hashicorp.com/terraform/cli/commands/apply) when Terraform determines during planning that no resource with the configured module-local name exists or that an existing resource must be recreated.
+The provider converts the Terraform plan, which describes the expected values of the resource's attributes, into the Cloud Control desired state JSON document -- in the process reversing the snake casing [described above](#attribute-naming).

 The resource's desired state document and the CloudFormation resource type name are passed to the [`CreateResource` API](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_CreateResource.html) and the provider then [polls](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResourceRequestStatus.html) for [completion of the operation](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-manage-requests.html).